sulu/sulu-docs/bundles/media/configuration.rst

     # config/packages/sulu_media.yaml
     sulu_media:
+        adapter: 'auto' # Can be set to a fixed adapter with 'gd', 'vips' or 'imagick'
         upload:
             max_filesize: 256 # Max upload filesize (in MB)
             blocked_file_types: # Will prevent the user from uploading files with those mime types